Boston Society of Architects: Membership

 The 4,000 members of the BSA include approximately 2,000 registered architects, 500 professionals on the path to become licensed architects, and other designers, architectural industry professionals, corporate affiliate members and the public.
-Of note is the BSA’s historic role in cultivating an inclusive membership structure within the AIA.
+Of note is the BSA's historic role in cultivating an inclusive membership structure within the AIA.

 Structure

 The BSA is governed by a 23-person elected board of directors, including a president, representatives from local architectural colleges and representatives of the 40-plus committees, and maintains a staff of 20 full-time employees.

 Programs and awards

 The BSA promotes and enhances the practice of architecture and design through such programs as building-industry conventions Build Boston and Residential Design and Construction, skills training, design lectures, job and college fairs, ARE study groups, Common Boston Week and more.

-ArchitectureBoston is the BSA’s ideas magazine.
+ArchitectureBoston is the BSA's ideas magazine.

 BSA Space

-Opened in 2011, BSA Space is Boston’s leading cultural institution on architecture and design.
+Opened in 2011, BSA Space is Boston's leading cultural institution on architecture and design.
 BSA Space hosts exhibitions on design and architecture, architecture cruises and walking tours, and other programs and events that foster exchange between design and construction, the profession and the public, and encourage collaboration across the city and world.

-Nestled on Boston’s waterfront between the Fort Point Channel and the Rose Fitzgerald Kennedy Greenway, BSA Space opened in the Atlantic Wharf building in December 2011.
-Boston-based firm Höweler + Yoon Architecture designed the floorplan, using a concept that centers on a highly visible “cloud” ceiling and monumental stairs.
+Nestled on Boston's waterfront between the Fort Point Channel and the Rose Fitzgerald Kennedy Greenway, BSA Space opened in the Atlantic Wharf building in December 2011.
+Boston-based firm Höweler+Yoon designed the floorplan, using a concept that centers on a highly visible “cloud” ceiling and monumental stairs.
 These two architectural elements act as iconic markers for BSA Space and an invitation into the exhibits and meeting spaces above.
 The design was chosen during a 2010 design competition overseen by the BSA board of directors.
 Commodore Builders provided construction management services in what was a highly collaborative project.